yczhangsjtu/Cpp-GNFS-algorithm/README.md

 # Cpp-GNFS-algorithm
-A c++ implementation of GNFS algorithm using NTL library.
+A c++ implementation of GNFS algorithm using flint library.

 --------------------------------------------------------------------------------
 Usage: